Princes William, Harry remember their final call with Diana | New Country 923

-The brevity of that 1997 call troubles Prince William and Prince Harry to this day — for their mother, Princess Diana, would die in a car crash that night.
+The brevity of that 1997 call haunts Prince William and Prince Harry to this day — for their mother, Princess Diana, would die in a car crash that night.

 “Harry and I were in a desperate rush to say goodbye, you know ‘see you later’… If I’d known now obviously what was going to happen I wouldn’t have been so blase about it and everything else,” William says in a new documentary.
 “But that phone call sticks in my mind, quite heavily.”